dataloop-ai/dtlpy-documentation/functions/custom_tracker/README.md

 # Using Custom AI Tracker

 Based on [this](https://learnopencv.com/object-tracking-using-opencv-cpp-python) OpenCV example.

 This is an example for using your own tracker on video.
 The tracker is a Dataloop FaaS that receives the frame and bounding box from the UI when a user enables the AI tracker.
-The returned results is taken by the UI and shows the annotations oin the Annotation Studio.
+The returned results is taken by the UI and shows the annotations in the Annotation Studio.

 NOTE you need to have opencv version (4.5.2.54 or similar) in order to read the video stream directly